There are plenty of things to do in Puebla to keep you occupied for a long weekend. Most people tend to visit Puebla on a day trip from Mexico City.

 Both Creole and Spanish maidens would live inside the complex.

 The Interiors of the convent are just as spectacular as the exterior although the entrance gate is often closed.
-Inside, the walls are filled with colorful paintings in frescoes that depict the life of the nuns that once lived inside Santa Ines.
+Inside, the walls are filled with colorful paintings in frescoes that depict the life of the nuns who once lived inside Santa Ines.

 The church was abandoned during the siege of Puebla which took place in 1863.
 Like many other religious buildings, it was used as barracks against the French.